Frequently Asked Questions,

 A private yacht charter is like combining the best features of a cruise ship and a luxury resort.
-You’ll travel to a different, unspoiled destination each day with a degree of pampering and personal attention you may not have experienced before.
-Say good-bye to crowds, waiting in lines, and fixed itineraries.
-This is your own private yacht with a dedicated crew, a variety of amenities and water sports for you to enjoy at will, and a tender to take you ashore whenever you please.
+Travel to a different, destination each day with a high degree of pampering and personal attention.
+Say goodbye to crowds, waiting in lines, and fixed itineraries.
+Your private yacht has a dedicated crew, a variety of amenities, water toys for you to enjoy at will, and a tender to take you ashore whenever you please.

 How do I get started?

 There are a few basic parameters to consider.
 For example, what type of boat, your destination, the time of year and who will go with you.
-The questions below can help guide your thought process and your CKIM representative will assist in asking the right questions and providing the expertise to design the perfect experience for you.
+The questions below can help guide your thought process, and your CKIM yacht charter broker will assist in asking the right questions and providing the expertise to design the perfect experience for you.

 Can I afford a Yachting Vacation?

 Yes, you can.
-Prices for private yacht chartering actually varies remarkably based on some factors: the type of yacht, the size of the yacht, number of guests, and the location of the yacht charter destination.
-The rates may also differ from the low peak and high peak seasons.
+Prices for private yacht chartering varies remarkably based on some factors: the type of charter-yacht, the size of the charter-yacht, number of guests, and the location of the yacht charter destination.
+The rates may also differ from the low-season and high peak seasons.

-What type of boats are available for yacht charter?
+What type of boats is available for a yacht charter?